A Thermodynamic Structure of Asymptotic Inference: Introduction

 \section{Introduction}

 Statistical inference is the process by which sampled data are used to infer properties of an underlying probability distribution.
-As the number of samples $m$ becomes large, a familiar asymptotic structure emerges: (i) efficient estimators have variances that scale as $1/m$; (ii) Fisher information is additive; and (iii) sampling distributions become Gaussian.
+As the number of samples $m$ becomes large, a familiar asymptotic structure emerges: (i) estimators with asymptotic normality have variances that scale as $1/m$; (ii) independent observations contribute additively; and (iii) sampling distributions become Gaussian.
 Taken together, these properties can be shown to admit a thermodynamic-like mathematical structure.
-Although statistical inference itself does not describe thermal interactions, the resulting structure nonetheless exhibits an a balance law, a natural third law--type constraint and, under appropriate conditions, a cyclic inequality that closely parallel the fundamental laws of thermodynamics.
+Although statistical inference itself does not describe thermal interactions, the resulting structure nonetheless exhibits a balance law, a natural third law--type constraint and, under appropriate conditions, a cyclic inequality that closely parallels the fundamental laws of thermodynamics.

 These ideas originated from considerations in sensory neuroscience.
 A sensory receptor does not observe a stimulus parameter directly; instead, it observes noisy microscopic events and must infer the macroscopic stimulus intensity from those events.
 From a minimal model of sensory inference, a reverse second-law--type inequality can be derived for cycles of sensory inputs.
 This correspondence is rigorous and not a metaphor: a restricted form of the inequality has already been tested extensively in neurophysiological recordings.
 Appendix~1 reviews the relevant sensory background and evidence, while Appendix~2 summarizes the reverse second-law inequality.